CeliaPires/spotify-tracks/README.md

 -  Licensing rules have been adhered to in the event this dataset is used alongside other music-related content or services.
 - If deploying models using this dataset (e.g., in production systems), we will document data sources and ensure data lineage is clear and compliant with relevant regulations.

+##  ETL Process (Extract, Transform, Load)

+### Extract

+The dataset was initially provided in CSV format, containing thousands of Spotify tracks across 125 genres.
+The structure was clean and well-tabulated, which allowed for a straightforward import using pandas.

+At this stage, all columns were loaded, including raw identifiers and audio-related metadata.
+Our goal was to prepare this dataset for effective exploratory data analysis (EDA), visualization, and machine learning workflows.

+### Transform
+**Column Pruning**
+We removed the track_id column as it served only as a unique identifier for Spotify’s internal system and had no analytical value.
+This helped reduce dimensionality and declutter the dataset.

+**Missing Data**
+Upon inspection, we discovered that only three entries contained missing values — a remarkably clean dataset.
+Since these represented an insignificant portion of the data, they were removed to avoid unnecessary null handling logic during analysis and model training.

+**Duplicate Records**
+One of the most critical steps involved handling duplicate records.
+These could arise due to:

+• Reissues or remasters

+• Appearances of the same track on multiple albums (e.g. original + greatest hits)

+• API aggregation from different Spotify endpoints.

+We took the following approach; 570 fully duplicated rows were found — these were identical across all columns, not just duplicates by track name or ID.
+We removed the duplicates while keeping the first occurrence.
+However, given the relatively low proportion of duplicates (577 out of 114k total records), we saved a copy of the original duplicates for potential future use or inspection.

+This cautious approach preserved data integrity while eliminating unnecessary repetition, whilst small.

+**Feature Engineering**
+To enhance interpretability and enable more effective visualizations and segmentation, we created several binned features from continuous variables:

+These bins enabled:
+    • Clearer histograms and category-based plots
+    • Simplified grouping for aggregation and pivoting
+    • Easier interpretation by non-technical stakeholders This step was particularly useful in exploratory data analysis, allowing us to explore how features like danceability and energy varied across genres or popularity levels.

+ **Load**
+The transformed dataset was saved as a clean version for future use in modeling, dashboards, and EDA.